6 Tips To Save For An Emergency Fund

 When you hear the phrase “in case of emergency,” what comes to mind?
 Many individuals think of safety drills, stored nonperishables, first aid kits and calling 911.
-Having an emergency stash of cash might not be on your “in case of emergency” list, but it should be one of your biggest financial priorities.
+Having an emergency fund might not be on your “in case of emergency” list, but it should be one of your biggest financial priorities.

 What Is An Emergency Fund?